Isaac Newton: Optics

-Subsequent to Newton, much has been amended.
-Young and Fresnel discarded Newton's particle theory in favour of Huygens' wave theory to show that colour is the visible manifestation of light's wavelength.
-Science also slowly came to realise the difference between perception of colour and mathematisable optics.
-The German poet and scientist, Goethe, could not shake the Newtonian foundation but "one hole Goethe did find in Newton's armour, ...
+Science came to realise the difference between perception of colour and mathematisable optics.
+The German poet and scientist, Johann Wolfgang von Goethe, could not shake the Newtonian foundation but "one hole Goethe did find in Newton's armour, ...
 Newton had committed himself to the doctrine that refraction without colour was impossible.
 He, therefore, thought that the object-glasses of telescopes must forever remain imperfect, achromatism and refraction being incompatible.
 This inference was proved by Dollond to be wrong."